 - Proposed project budget (for the duration of your project proposal)

-- Grinnell College transcript if you are a current year graduate or a graduate of the last five years.
+- Grinnell College transcript if you are a graduate of the last five years.

 - A letter of support from your sponsoring organization (if appropriate)